nhsengland/analytical-data-style-guide-SW/docs/reporting_corecomponents/index.md

 **Product Description:** Every product should include a clear description outlining its purpose and the frequency of updates on the NHS Futures product page

+**How to get access:** Directions on how to gain access should be clearly shown (e.g. "For access to any analytical product, please contact the I&I team at: **england.swinsightsandintelligence@nhs.net**)

 (*As per example shown below*)